A Las Palmas penthouse, known locally as an ático, is everyone’s dream property in the city because of the extra light, the views and the quiet.

 It’s always worth checking that the communidad rules are clear and that your exclusive use of your outdoor space is in the communidad paperwork.

 More on the rules about outside space in Las Palmas property.

 Buying a Las Palmas penthouse the hassle-free way

 As you can tell, quality independent local advice is essential if you want to buy a penthouse apartment in Las Palmas in a hassle-free way.

 There are often local regulations, communidad rules and idiosyncrasies to check out and if you don’t speak Spanish or understand the local system, it can get tricky.

-As a professional Las Palmas estate agent, it’s my job to make sure you find the right property and buy it the right way.
-I look after your interests all the way through the process.
+It’s my job to make sure you find the right property and buy it the right way and I look after your interests all the way through the process.
 Please feel free to contact me any time…